ZScurlock/SNP_haplotype/README.md

 ------

-remove_N = A T/F statement choosing to exclude/include SNP positions where there is an N in any sample.
+remove_n = A T/F statement choosing to exclude/include SNP positions where there is an N in any sample.

 (bool)